 Patients who are currently seen at one of the UMP Plus – UW Medicine Accountable Care Network facilities will continue to receive the same high-quality care they receive today, regardless of their chosen benefits plan.

-If you choose the UMP Plus – UW Medicine Accountable Care Network as an option, you will have access to services and benefits such as:
+If you choose the UMP Plus – UW Medicine Accountable Care Network, you will have access to the following services and benefits:

 The UW Medicine Accountable Care Network (UW Medicine ACN) brings together the skills, services, and geographic reach of exceptional healthcare organizations throughout the Puget Sound region to offer a complete range of services, available within a single network, from preventive and primary care to advanced specialty care.